How to Test a Graphics Card

 The most common way of assessing GPU performance is by running a benchmarking test.
 These tests are designed to mimic graphic-intensive games that your PC might encounter.

-Most common modern benchmark tests that you can run serve multiple purposes.
+The most common modern benchmark tests that you can run serve multiple purposes.
 Not only can they judge the capacity of a GPU unit but judge its stability when overclocked too.
 This is crucial because you do not want to push your GPU past its limits, which might result in the failure of the unit due to overheating.

 By using a number of graphic tests for games that run at various resolutions and of different sizes, benchmark tests are a great way to judge how well your GPU can cope with strain and also monitor factors like temperature, duration, lag, most optimal resolution, and stress under higher frame rates, etc.